 The biggest change that has ever been done in the Office Suite user interface is the Ribbon.
 The first release of Excel that uses the Ribbon is Office 2007.
 It is also present in Office 2010 and Office 2013.

-The idea behind the ribbon is to put there the most important features, so the user will have a quick and easy access to them.
-It is divided into cards, which then are divided into groups.
+The idea behind the ribbon is to put there the most important features, so the user will have quick and easy access to them.
+It is divided into cards, which are divided into groups.
 Inside each group, there are tools and buttons thematically related to each other.

 Hiding the Ribbon

 If you need more space in the worksheet, you can increase it by collapsing the ribbon.
 There are two ways to do this:

 1. Click the triangle-shaped button on the right side of the ribbon.

 2. Use the Ctrl + F1 keyboard shortcut.

 There are two ways to show back the ribbon: